-For details about how to reset the password for a user account, see the topic Change Password, Name in the Help for Administrators.
+For details about how to reset the password for a user account, see the topic Change user name and password of Configure user accounts in the Help for Administer.

 To reset the password for the system account, use the nnmchangesyspw.ovpl command.
 If you want to change the password for a user account, you can change the password for the current user by clicking the File menu and then Change Password.